liftek22/MDP/README.md

 Config file changes don't work.
 Tried to make a .bat file to use a one click launcher - some DLL error.

-Any, will stick to manually inputting the following in Anaconda Prompth
+Anyway, will stick to manually inputting the following in Anaconda Prompt.

     G:
     jupyter notebook